Ada-Developers-Academy/core-unit-1/functions-continued/practice-functions-continued.md

 ## Comparing Strings

-Python supports comparing strings with `<`, `>`, etc. Python will say that strings are compared alphabetically.
+Python supports comparing strings with `<`, `>`, etc. Python compares strings alphabetically.
 Strings that begin with `"A"` are less than `"Z"`.
-Python orders capital letters as less than lowercase letters, so `"a"` is less than `"z"`.
+Python orders capital letters as less than lowercase letters, so `"A"` is less than `"a"`.
 Consider the table below.

 | Code                 | Output  |
 | -------------------- | ------- |